Racehorse injuries: Classification

-Injuries, unlike accidents, do not happen by chance.
+Racehorse injuries are distinguished in their classification by whether they are considered accidents or injuries.
+Injuries are considered to follow predictable patterns, and accidents are unpredictable.
 The science of injury prevention has demonstrated that injuries and the events leading up to injuries are not random.
 Like disease, they follow a distinct pattern.
 Studying these patterns has made it possible to learn to predict and prevent injuries from occurring.
 Injuries, whether unintentional or intentional, can be considered any physical damage or harm caused to the body resulting in impairment or destruction of health.
 Injuries lead to death, disability, and financial loss.
-In 1990, apprentice jockey Benny Narvaez was paralyzed from the chest down after his horse threw him while jumping over another horse who had broken down directly in front of him during a race at Tampa Bay Downs.
-A jury found that Tampa Bay Downs was responsible for Narvaez's injury because the track veterinarian failed to perform an adequate pre-race examination on the horse that broke down.